 Boxborough Ma and Acton Ma

-Find Ann on Facebook at Daring Dog Yoga/Ann Seymour and “like” her page for ongoing yoga articles, Yoga practice inspiration and articles on anatomy and psychology .
+Find me on Facebook at Daring Dog Yoga/Ann Seymour for ongoing yoga articles inspirations and ideas on anatomy and psychology .